Ahmed-Nadeem-Malik/Solvent-Selector/README.md

 # Solvent Selector

-This is a flask CRUD web app that lets the user see different solvents using diffrent reactions.
-Flask to make the web app, rdkit to make the molecular structure of the solvents, SQLite/sqlalchemy to store reactions and solvents in a database and HTML/CSS for styling.
+This is a flask CRUD web app that lets the user see different solvents using different reactions.
+Flask will make the web app, rdkit will make the molecular structure of the solvents, SQLite/SQLalchemy will store different reactions and solvents in a database, and HTML/CSS will be used for styling.
+I started this project as I recently finished learning about databases in my course and also saw an internship that piqued my interest in combining CS and chemistry into cheminformatics so I made a small web app as a small proof of concept just to see if I am capable of doing an internship as a first year.
 ## Prerequisites

 - Python 3.x